-There are several ways these unscrupulous companies get your number and some of them are actually legal.
+There are several ways companies get your number and some of them are legal.

 - Legal list purchase; they’ve purchased a list of numbers from a company that you have knowingly shared your details with, but perhaps unknowingly checked, or not unchecked, the opt-in box that would say in fine text ‘You give us permission to share your data with other third-party companies….’.

 - Illegal list purchase; they’ve purchased a list from a ‘colourful’ company that specialises in scraping the web for people’s mobile numbers and builds lists of people that have not opted-in.